Cruise Ship Tours

 Things To Do

-- In and near Burnie there is the Burnie Regional Art Gallery, Burnie Regional Museum, National Foods Cheese Tasting Centre, Hellyers Road Whisky Distillery, Natone Lodge Fly Fishery, Fernglade, Natone Hills Fly Fishery and the Emu Valley Rhododendron Garden.
+- In and near Burnie there is the Burnie Regional Art Gallery, Burnie Regional Museum, Annsleigh Gardens and Cafe, Hellyers Road Whisky Distillery, Fernglade Reserve, Natone Hills Fly Fishery and the Emu Valley Rhododendron Garden.

 - Visit Wings Wildlife Park and Gunns Plains Caves.

-- Other gardens worth a look include Allendale Gardens near Edith Creek, Tanfield Gardens at Rocky Cape and the Table Cape Tulip Farm.
+- Other gardens in the region include Allendale Gardens near Edith Creek, Table Cape Tulip Farm. and Kaydale Lodge behind Ulverstone.

 - At Fern Glade you may see platypus in the early mornings and evenings.